pasqal-io/horqrux/docs/dqc.md

 x = jnp.linspace(0, 10, 100)
 y = fn(x, 5)

-class QuantumCircuitFunction(QuantumCircuit):
+class QuantumFunctionFitter(QuantumCircuit):
     """
-    A QuantumCircuitFunction is composed of a quantum circuit and an observable to obtain a real-valued output.
+    A QuantumFunctionFitter is composed of a quantum circuit and an observable to obtain a real-valued output.
     It can be seen as a function of input values `x` that are passed as parameter values of a subset of parameterized quantum gates.
+    The output is define as
     The rest of the parameterized quantum gates use the `values` coming from a classical optimizer.

     Attributes:
         n_qubits (int): Number of qubits.
         operations (list[Primitive]): Operations defining the circuit.
         fparams (list[str]): List of parameters that are considered non trainable, used for passing fixed input data to a quantum circuit.
-                The corresponding operations compose the `feature map`. observable (Observable): Observable for getting real-valued measurement output. state (Array): Initial zero state.
+            The corresponding operations compose the `feature map`. observable (Observable): Observable for getting real-valued measurement output.
+            Here, we use the Z observable applied on qubit 0. state (Array): Initial zero state.
     """
     def __init__(self, n_qubits, operations, fparams) -> None: